Paul is the father of three daughters and maintains multiple lists of gift ideas with regularly updated poll data.

-Each little girl is different, but at six, some little girls enjoy dressing up like princesses.
+Each little girl is different, but some girls enjoy dressing up like princesses at six.
 On our trip to Disneyland, I was amazed at the girls getting totally into all things princess (and it wasn't just the little girls either).
 While I don't particularly like the whole princess thing, I do appreciate that children like to be creative and dress up.
 When I was five or six, I'd wear a cowboy outfit and love it.
 I can see why little girls love dressing up in a princess outfit as well.

-One of the neat things about these is they come in some fun colors, so if you have multiple kids, each can have a pretty unique set of headphones.
+One of the neat things about these is they come in fun colors, so if you have multiple kids, each can have a unique set of headphones.